Last updated on March 13th, 2026 at 03:20 pm

-Sebastian Inlet has long been a favorite destination for my family, enhanced by two outstanding public campgrounds, Sebastian Inlet State Park and Long Point County Park.
+Sebastian Inlet has long been a favorite destination for my family.

-The fishing is outstanding thanks to a steady flow of gamefish riding currents through the inlet to feed at endless clam beds, oyster bars, seagrass beds and tidal wetlands in the lagoon.
+The fishing is outstanding, thanks to a steady flow of gamefish riding currents through the inlet and the productive nurseries in the lagoon harboring infinite clam beds, oyster bars, seagrass and tidal wetlands.

-Wildlife abounds in the protected rookeries of Pelican Island, the nation’s oldest wildlife refuge, and brackish tributaries offer winter refuge to manatees and other wild things.
+Migratory and shore birds abound in the protected rookeries of Pelican Island, the nation’s oldest national wildlife refuge, and brackish tributaries offer winter refuge to manatees and other wild things.

 Sebastian Inlet State Park

-Sebastian Inlet State Park is divided into two sectors.
-The campground entrance is south of the inlet, and it has its own boat ramp.
-Another boat ramp is available at the park’s marina on north side of the inlet, primary destination for day visitors.
+Sebastian Inlet State Park is divided into two sectors. straddling the inlet.
+The campground is on south side, and it has its own boat ramp.
+Another boat ramp is located on the north side at the park’s north side marina.

 Day-use admission is $8 per vehicle (2-8 people); $4 for a single user vehicle; $2 for pedestrians and bicyclists.
 The boat ramp fee is $4 plus tax.
 (Park admission is included for campers.)